 You'd be amazed at what a quick clean-out of your cupboards and storage spaces can reveal.
 Last year's clothes, used electronics and even old chargers can yield a bit of extra cash online if you market them effectively.
 Our tips?
 Take clear, well-lit photos of your merchandise and do a quick price check on similar items before posting them online.

 2. Pick up some extra work on Airtasker

 Signing up for Airtasker is free, fast and simple.
 The service is a great way to introduce yourself to the sharing economy and makes it easy to search for and pick up extra jobs in your free time.
 Tasks include gardening, handyman jobs and digital projects that can be completed in person or online.

-If you don’t use your car everyday, the relatively new, private car rental service DriveMyCar offers an innovative way for car owners to rent out and capitalise on their vehicle when it’s not being used.
-It’s a safe and insured service.
+If you don't use your car everyday, car sharing services like Car Next Door and DriveMyCar offer an innovative way for car owners to rent out and capitalise on their vehicle when it's not being used.
+It's a safe and insured service.

 4. Consider tutoring

 Everybody has a skill or knowledge about a particular area that they can market.
 Maybe you're an awesome cook, or you know a particular software program inside out.
 Whatever your skills are, advertise yourself as an instructor in your local area, online or even try your hand at creating your own online course through Open Learning or Teachable.

 6. Get into the catering business